fonmusic/TicTacToeProject/README.md

 - C#: A programming language used for developing applications on the .NET platform.
 - ASP.NET Core: A framework for building web applications on the .NET platform.
 - SQLite: A lightweight, embedded relational database used for storing game data.
+- Angular: a platform for building web applications using TypeScript.

 ## Functionality